Chernobyl disaster: Reactor conditions priming the accident

-When a power level of 200 MW was reattained, preparation for the experiment continued, although the power level was much lower than the prescribed 700 MW.
+When an output of 200 MW was reached, preparation for the experiment continued, although power was still much lower than the prescribed 700 MW.
 As part of the test, two additional main circulating pumps were activated at 01:05.
-The increased coolant flow lowered the overall core temperature and reduced the existing steam voids in the core.
-Because water absorbs neutrons better than steam, neutron flux and reactivity decreased.
-The operators responded by removing more manual control rods to maintain power.
-It was around this time that the number of control rods inserted into the reactor fell below the required value of 15.
-This was not apparent to the operators, because the RBMK did not have any instruments capable of calculating the inserted rod worth in real time.
+The increased coolant flow lowered the overall core temperature and reduced bubbles (voids) from boiling coolant.
+Because water absorbs neutrons better than steam, neutron flux and power accordingly decreased.
+The operators responded by removing more manual control rods to maintain power, resulting in the inserted control rod equivalent value falling below its required level of 15.
+This was not apparent to the operators, because there were no instruments capable of calculating this value in real time.

-The combined effect of these various actions was an extremely unstable reactor configuration.
-Nearly all of the 211 control rods had been extracted, and excessively high coolant flow rates meant that the water had less time to cool between trips through the core, and was therefore entering the reactor very close to the boiling point.
-Unlike other light-water reactor designs, the RBMK design at that time had a positive void coefficient of reactivity at typical fuel burnup levels.
-This meant that the formation of steam bubbles (voids) from boiling cooling water intensified the nuclear chain reaction owing to voids having lower neutron absorption than water.
-Unknown to the operators, the void coefficient was not counterbalanced by other reactivity effects in the given operating regime, meaning that any increase in boiling would produce more steam voids which further intensified the chain reaction, leading to a positive feedback loop.
-Given this characteristic, reactor No.4 was now at risk of a runaway increase in its core power with nothing to restrain it.
-The reactor was now very sensitive to the regenerative effect of steam voids on reactor power.
+These actions left the reactor in an extremely unstable state.
+Nearly all of the 211 control rods had been withdrawn, and excessive coolant flow prevented the water from adequately cooling between cycles, causing it to re-enter the core at close to boiling point.
+Unlike other light-water reactor designs, the RBMK design had a positive void coefficient, meaning that voids formed during boiling had the effect of increasing rather than decreasing core reactivity.
+More boiling and hence more voids tended to intensify the nuclear chain reaction, which caused yet more boiling.
+Unknown to the operators, this positive feedback loop had little to restrain it, and the reactor became highly sensitive to void formation, and at risk of an uncontrolled power surge.

 Accident

 Test execution

-Plan view of reactor No. 4 core.
+Plan view of reactor no.4 core.
 The number on each control rod indicates the insertion depth in centimeters one minute prior to the disaster.